 Homelessness 101 is a series of trainings covering essential material needed for working in homelessness and housing and is best suited for staff who are newer to the field or for staff looking for refreshers on best practices.
-Currently, the six modules included are: Housing First, History of Homelessness, Motivational Interviewing, Boundaries & Ethics, Self-Care/Secondary Trauma and Trauma Informed Practice.
+Currently, the six modules included are: Housing First/Harm Reduction, History of Homelessness, Client Engagement, Boundaries & Ethics, Trauma Informed Practice and Ending Homelessness.
 We believe that these six trainings cover content that every person in the field should have a basic understanding of as we work towards the goal of preventing and ending homelessness.

 Homelessness 201 is our primary training series and is designed to help staff (at all levels) build new skills and tools to better serve people experiencing homelessness.
 H201s focus on emerging and ongoing needs within our community.
 The content can be specific to population or program models and often build off the content covered in H101.

 We don’t want cost to be a barrier for anyone to access quality training.
 Please contact Michele at email@example.com for scholarship and membership questions.
 MESH membership allows discounted pricing for all MESH trainings.
 Click HERE to join MESH.

 May 16- DUAL Training: Motivational Interviewing & Creating Trauma Informed Organizations Using the Sanctuary Model- in partnership with Hearth Connection